BBC North: BBC North Group (2004–present)

 BBC North Group is one of eight major operational divisions of the BBC, the others being BBC Television, BBC Radio, BBC News Group, BBC Executive Board, BBC Management Board, BBC Digital and BBC Finance & Business, and comprises a number of BBC departments (25 in all), operating at the 200 acre development MediaCityUK built by the Peel Group, as part of the "BBC North Project", also called "Out of London".
 This group is directly answerable to the Director-General's Office and the BBC Trust.
 The group contains BBC Sport, along with CBBC, CBeebies, BBC Learning, BBC Breakfast, BBC Radio 5 Live, BBC Radio 5 Sports Extra, BBC Philharmonic, BBC Research & Development, BBC Digital, BBC R & D (North Lab), BBC Radio 4 (programme production), BBC Radio 6 Music (programme production), BBC Radio Manchester, BBC Manchester network production centre and BBC North West.

 The project began in 2006 when Salford was named as the chosen location by the Board of Governors and in 2007 the go-ahead was given to the project by the BBC Trust.
-The previous Director-General of the BBC, Mark Thompson, indicated that either BBC One, BBC Two or BBC Three could also move by 2015.

 The day-to-day operation of production and broadcasting at MediaCityUK is now operated as BBC North for the BBC.